caddyserver/website/src/docs/markdown/automatic-https.md

 **For public domain names:**

 <aside class="tip">These are common requirements for any basic production website, not just Caddy.
-The main thing is to set your DNS records properly <b>before</b> running Caddy and to make sure Caddy can store certificates on disk.</aside>
+The main difference is to set your DNS records properly <b>before</b> running Caddy.</aside>

 - If your domain's A/AAAA records point to your server,
 - ports 80 and 443 are open externally,